Committed to Excellence

 In February 2020, consistent with the goals and objectives stated here, the Department issued its customer-centered 5-year Strategic Plan.
 We welcome your review of the document.

 Consistent with continually striving for departmental excellence, UPFD is also a "Recognized Best Practices Fire Department," as designated by the Texas Fire Chiefs Association Best Practices Recognition Program.
 This designation evaluates departments using defined best practices, models and procedures.
 Departments that hold the designation have achieved required levels of administrative and organizational excellence.
-The TFCA is scheduled to notify us concerning our submission and third-party evaluation in spring 2019.
+UPFD is only the twenty-first department in Texas to achieve such standing.

 If you have ideas, questions, comments, or concerns about any of the materials and information on this site, please call us at 214-987-5380, or drop by our administrative offices at 3800 University Blvd., University Park, TX.
 75205.